UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week12/index.md

     link: https://raw.githubusercontent.com/UIUC-iSchool-DataViz/is445_data/main/mobility.csv
 ---

-# More web dev with Streamlit & Altair
+# More web dev with Streamlit, Altair and Jekyll

 We talk a little bit about publishing and carry on with Streamlit and add in some Altair in Python/Streamlit.